-Register a Prolog predicate as an arithmetic function (see $i \le /2$ , >/2, etc.).
+Register a Prolog predicate as an arithmetic function (see is/2, >/2, etc.).
 The Prolog predicate should have one more argument than specified by Head, which it either a term Name/Arity, an atom or a complex term.
 This last argument is an unbound variable at call time and should be instantiated to an integer or floating point number.
 The other arguments are the parameters.
+This predicate is module sensitive and will declare the arithmetic function only for the context module, unless declared from module user.
+Example:

-&lt;sup>41The eval/1 function was first introduced by ECLiPSe and is under consideration for YAP.
+&lt;sup>40The eval/1 function was first introduced by ECLiPSe and is under consideration for YAP.